ruxandraS/ruxandraS.github.io/about.md

 permalink: /about/
 ---

-I am a computer science graduate, currently pursuing a masters degree in Computer Graphics, Multimedia and Virtual Reality.
+I am a computer science graduate, with a Master's in Computer Graphics, Multimedia and Virtual Reality.

 Besides technology, I am truly passionate about photography, music, and cooking, and I take serious interest in protecting the environment.

-I believe these passions always push me into finding ways to combine technical and creative ingredients to achieve even the simplest tasks with a hint of personality.
+I believe these passions always determine me to find ways to combine technical and creative ingredients to achieve even the simplest tasks with a hint of personality.

 Feel free to connect with me on any of the channels provided.